-'''
+- c Match Case

-"c" for Match Case."w" for Find Whole Words Only."&" for Match Case and Find Whole Words Only at the same time."m" for Pattern Matching (Use Wildcards).
+- w Find Whole Words Only

+- & Match Case and Find Whole Words Only at the same time

-'''
+- m Use Pattern Matching (Use Wildcards)

+- I Sounds Like

+- a Match All Word Forms

 You can use only one of these options per entry.
-Such entries might look like this:

-Please note that because MegaReplacer uses the pipe symbol and the plus sign as delimiters, it cannot find or replace text that includes the pipe symbol or the plus sign.
-Also, be aware that with MegaReplacer, you can't use Word's Find options to do anything you couldn't ordinarily do when searching manually.
+Please note that with MegaReplacer, you can't use Word's Find options to do anything you couldn't ordinarily do when searching manually.
 For example, using Word's Find feature manually, you can try searching a document for a carriage return (^p) with "Use Wildcards" turned on.
 If you do, Word will give you an error message.
 MegaReplacer won't give you an error message, but it also won't find the carriage return.
 In effect, it will simply ignore that find-and-replace entry.
 Similarly, if you put several words separated by spaces in Word's "Find What" box, the "Find Whole Words Only" option is unavailable.
 This is also true with MegaReplacer, even though you can't see that it is unavailable.
 If you have any questions about whether a find-and-replace entry will work with a certain option, you should try it manually in Word.
-If it won't work that way, it won't work with MegaReplacer, either.
+If it won't work that way, it won't work with MegaReplacer either.